 Needless to say, effective knowledge management is critical to the success of your organization.
 Below are the things you need to know to do it well, plus all of the ways it can help your organization level up (including real-world examples from other companies).

-What is Knowledge Management?
+What Is Effective Knowledge Management?

 - Cultural: How can our company culture facilitate and encourage knowledge sharing?

-Reduces interruptions that threaten productivity
+1. Reduces interruptions that threaten productivity